10 Using Linux

 • ctrl+d logs out of current terminal

-• `ctrl+l clears screen
+• c clears screen (my alias)

 • ctrl+e moves cursor to the end of line